 In 2016 we were 11 musicians in Frøstrup.
 Sylvain Haenen (guitar) and Louis Freres (bass) from Liège, Marc Vilanova Pinyol (sax) from Barcelona, Diego Kohn (violin) from Buenos Aires, Marina Tantanozi (flute) from Thessaloniki, Hugo Panzer (percussion) from Biel, Luke Wilkins (violin) from Freiburg, Anna-Paolina Hasslacher (piano) from Strasbourg, Clara Weil (voice) from Strasbourg and Robert Torche (electronics) from Biel.

 In 2017 we were again 11 musicians Sylvain, Marc, Marina, Diego, -Louis sadly left the studies after the 1st year-, Kazuaki Tsuda (contrabass) from Japan (I don’t know which part), Igor Stepniewski (contrabass) from Biel, Francesca Naibo (guitar) from Milano, Stefi Erni (voice) from Lucern, Raphael Sudan (piano) from Fribourg, and Javier Frausto (trombone) from Mexico (I think Oaxaka).

 One of those improvisations played on Saturday 4th of March 2017 was with Sylvain Haenen, guitar and Igor Stepniewski, contrabass, duduk and flutes:

 The day afterwards the three of us played another concert at the bar of Thylejren.
-There would be a lot to say about that and there should be a (great) recording, which left the immortality of this moment only up to our memories…
+There would be a lot to say about that and there should be a great recording, but no… The immortality of this moment is only up to our memories…